zkotti/cosmos-tour/guide.md

 ### <a name="religious_cosmology"></a>**Religious Cosmology**

-**Religious Cosmology** is an explanation of the origin, evolution, and eventual fate of the universe from a religious perspective.
-There are various traditions in religion or religious mythology asserting how and why everything is the way it is and the significance of it all.
+**Religious Cosmology** as a term is a way to explain the origin, the evolution and the fate of our universe from a religious viewpoint.
+It is claimed that there are multiple religious myths making hypothesis on how and why everything is the way we know it.

-1. Catholic Christians believe God is an **omnipotent** and **transcendent** creator.
-Their beliefs are based on the teachings of **St Augustine (ex nihilo)** and the book of Genesis.
-They believe that the creation story is not meant to be taken literally.
-Catholics read the stories of creation in a symbolic way, believing that they reveal some important things about the nature of the world and humanity. **Pope John Paul II** stated that Catholic belief and science are compatible.
-The theory of evolution can be accepted as part of God’s plan for the universe.
+1. Catholics believe God is an **omnipotent** creator of the universe due to the teachings of **St Augustine (ex nihilo)** and the book of Genesis.
+According to their beliefs, the creation story is not supposed to be taken literally.
+Catholic Christians understand these stories of creation in a symbolic way linked to the nature of the world and humanity. **Pope John Paul II**  insisted on the fact that Catholic belief and science are compatible.
+The theory of evolution is not rejected totally because it can be considered as part of God’s plan.
-2. Some Christians take a **fundamentalist** approach.
-They believe that the account of creation as it appears in the Bible is an accurate account of what happened – this belief is known as **creationism**.
-They believe that the creation of the world and everything in it took place in **six calendar days**, exactly as the book of Genesis says.
-This stems from the view that the Bible is the direct word of God, which is never mistaken.
+2. Some Christians support a more **fundamentalist** approach.
+According to their beliefs, the miracle of creation as it is described in the Bible is a logical explanation of what really happened – this thesis is widely known as **creationism**.
+Hence, the creation of the universe took place in **six calendar days**, based on the book of Genesis.
+This is linked with the opinion that the Bible is the voice of our flawless God.
-3. According to the Jewish beliefs, God is the **creator and source** of all life.
-This teaching comes from the book of Genesis, which is the first book of the **Torah (Jewish written law)**.
-Most Orthodox Jews accept the Genesis accounts of creation as the literal world of God, as was revealed to **Moses** on Mt Sinai.
-They celebrate the creation of the world weekly by observing the **Sabbath** and they celebrate creation through the festival of **Rosh Hashanah**.
+3. In the Jewish religious theory, God is the **creator and source** of all elements of the universe.
+Jewish also follow the book of Genesis, the first book of the **Torah (Jewish written law)**.
+Most Orthodox Jews accept the Genesis like the ultimate written gift from God, as it was revealed to **Moses** on Mt Sinai.
+The creation of the universe is celebrated weekly by observing the **Sabbath** and through the festival of **Rosh Hashanah**.
 4. The Ancient Greeks believed that in the beginning, the only thing that existed was **Chaos**, or in other words, nothingness.
 Then all of a sudden, from light, came **Gaia** (Mother Earth).
 Then form Gaia came **Uranus** (the sky). **Kronos** the Titan, Gaia's son, married his sister Rhea and gave birth to 6 children,the gods.
 When Zeus grew up, he decided to fight the Titans.
 He won with the help of the hundred handed ones and the cyclops.
 After the war he cut his father Kronos into pieces and threw them into **Tartarus** (the underworld).
 Zeus was, from then on, the leader of the gods.
 Hades took over the Underworld.
 Poseidon took over the oceans.
 Zeus married his sister Hera and crowned her Queen of Olympus.